 Application of Prior Earned Credit from OHSU or PSU

 Graduate students may apply up to 12 graduate-level credits of SPH curricula taken at OHSU or PSU prior to their admission toward their graduate degree or certificate.

 Note: for students whose enrollment services are managed by OHSU, only the credit for courses taken at PSU is applicable; applied PSU coursework does not factor into the student’s grade point average.
 Likewise, for students whose enrollment services are managed by PSU, only the credit for courses taken at OHSU is applicable; applied OHSU coursework does not factor into the student’s grade point average.

 Application of Credit Procedure:

-- Students whose enrollment services are managed by PSU follow procedures established by PSU’s Office of Graduate Studies.
+- Students whose enrollment services are managed by PSU follow procedures established by PSU’s Graduate School.

 - Students whose enrollment services are managed by OHSU complete the Application of Credit form.
 This form must be reviewed and signed by the student’s Program director, then sent to the OHSU Registrar for final verification.
 Syllabi are not required.

 Waiver of a core or required course may be requested based on the student having obtained substantively similar knowledge and skills through means other than formal coursework.
 Course waiver requests are reviewed and approved on a case-by-case basis, at the discretion of the student’s program director.
 Waiver of a specific course waives only the requirement to complete the course, but does not waive or reduce the credits that would otherwise be required.
 Credits associated with a waived course must be earned through additional elective coursework.

 The grade of ‘I’ (Incomplete) is assigned when a student’s work is of passing quality and the following criteria are met:

 - Satisfactory course completion/participation: The student must have successfully completed the majority of the course work at the time the Incomplete is requested, with a minimum grade of a B- up to that point.